007myala/explorations/README.md

 3. Figure out how to mark or pin a location on a google map as a danger zone.
 4. Incorporate p5.js animations to simpulate the "impossible" parts of the technology
 5. Add some css to correctly layout elements on the pages
+6. Fix the multi-step form functionality
+7. Add functionality and pages to handle a warrior's perspective

 # Program Files
 index.php